tyne/tyne/CONTRIBUTING.md

 1. Your code is fully documented.
 We are using [YARD](http://yardoc.org/) to ensure 100% documentation coverage.
 2. Your code is fully tested.
 We are using [SimpleCov](https://github.com/colszowka/simplecov) to ensure 100% code coverage.
 3. You have merged with master.
 4. You have ran the test suite and it passes.
-You have to run ```bundle exec fudge build``` from the top level of your project.
+You have to run ```script/ci``` from the top level of your project.